COMMON ADTECH CHALLENGES

 According to the UK Stop Ad Fraud Coalition, "every year, hundreds of billions of pounds globally are lost to fraudulent advertising.
 British businesses, third sector organisations and government agencies are unwittingly paying for invalid traffic – meaning the number of real people their adverts reach is artificially inflated."

 That's billions spent on clicks from bots, fake websites and illegal ad marketplace activity.
-Meanwhile, viewability issues mean ads can technically run without ever appear on a user's screen, and brand safety risks ads appearing alongside harmful content.
+Meanwhile, viewability issues mean ads can technically run without ever appearing on a user's screen, and brand safety risks ads appearing alongside harmful content.

 Between much-needed privacy laws creating headaches when it comes to targeting, transparency issues and the digital detective work needed to figure out which ads are actually working, there's a lot to be aware of.